AnyFetch/developers.anyfetch.com/blueprint.md

                     "https://plaintext.anyfetch.com/hydrate",
                     "https://deduplicator.anyfetch.com/hydrate"
                 ],
-                document_count: 0,
+                "document_count": 0,
+                "user_count": 1,
-                user_count: 1,
+                "subcompany_count": 1,
-                subcompany_count: 0,
-                documents_per_update: 2500
+                "documents_per_update": 2500,
+                "childs": []
             }

 ## Subcompany [/subcompanies/{id}]
 ### Retrieve a subcompany [GET]
 > This endpoint is only available to admin users.

-Retrieve a specific subcompany from the current company.
+Retrieve a specific subcompany from the current company, and its subcompanies recursively in the `childs` field.

-Note this endpoint is not recursive.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.